atelierars/swift-NDI/README.md

 # NDI SDK for Apple Computers

-This repository provides a Swift Package as a wrapper to use NDI SDK on Apple computers, including iOS, tvOS and macOS.
+This repository provides a Swift Package as a wrapper to use NDI SDK with [AVFoundation](https://developer.apple.com/av-foundation/)

 ## Overview